I'm a Man (The Spencer Davis Group song): Chicago version

-Chicago (then known as Chicago Transit Authority) recorded a cover version of "I'm a Man" (Note: The lyrics to Chicago's version differ considerably from those of the Spencer Davis Group version, likely because the members of Chicago had difficulty understanding the original words.
+American rock band Chicago (then known as Chicago Transit Authority) recorded a cover version of "I'm a Man" (Note: The lyrics to Chicago's version differ considerably from those of the Spencer Davis Group version, likely because the members of Chicago had difficulty understanding the original words.
 For example, "I'm all hung up on music" from the original became "Never had no problems" in Chicago's cover, while "My toilet's trimmed with chrome" became "My body's pretty strong.") for their 1969 debut album, The Chicago Transit Authority.
 When the band's popularity surged after their second album, "I'm a Man" was released as the B-side to a re-release of "Questions 67 and 68".

 Radio stations ended up playing both sides, and "I'm a Man" reached No. 49 on the US Billboard Hot 100 chart in 1971.
 It reached No. 8 in the UK and No. 13 in Ireland.